uxodb/klise-uxodb/_posts/authelia-multi-domain/2023-09-05-authelia-multi-domain.md

 <figcaption>Authelia working with the reverse proxy to evaluate the incoming request. </figcaption>
 </figure>

 In my case, the reverse proxy of choice is Traefik.
 So I run Authelia alongside Traefik.
-The way this works is, you add Authelia as a middleware to your Traefik configuration and tie the middleware to your service(s).
+The way this works is, you add Authelia as a <abbr title="Attached to the routers, pieces of middleware are a means of tweaking the requests before they are sent to your service">middleware</abbr> to your Traefik configuration and tie the middleware to your service(s).
 The Traefik docs explains about middlewares:
 >Attached to the routers, pieces of middleware are a means of tweaking the requests before they are sent to your service (or before the answer from the services are sent to the clients).
 There are several available middleware in Traefik, some can modify the request, the headers, some are in charge of redirections, some add authentication, and so on.

 Now, most of my services are containerized with Docker, so I start out by writing my compose file, `docker-compose.yml`.